semanticdata/miguelpimentel.do/README.md

 ## 🛠️ Technology

 The site uses various technologies cobbled together.
 Some of those are:

-[Eleventy](https://www.11ty.dev/): a static site generator with a rich feature set for fetching data, composing layouts, and inserting content with "shortcodes."

-[Vite](https://vitejs.dev/): a bundler that takes the boilerplate out of your set up.
-It'll compile JS component frameworks, handle CSS preprocessors with little-to-no config (say, SCSS and PostCSS), and show dev changes on-the-fly using hot module replacement (HMR).

 - [Eleventy](https://www.11ty.dev/): a static site generator with a rich feature set for fetching data, composing layouts, and inserting content with "shortcodes."